onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-08-08-2025.md

 ### Incidents

 1. Testnet and Mainnet: HCU on 8/6 and 8/7 respectively to roll out a Cadence update
-2. Testnet: 7/25, 9:54 AM to 10:05, Sealing halt due to a large block/transaction being processed.
+2. Testnet: 7/25, 9:54 AM to 10:05, Sealing halt due to a large transaction hitting a metering edge case.

 ### Key Release Dates & Breaking Changes